Topologies and Topological Spaces

 Let be a topological space.

-The intersection of any finite collection of Open Sets is also open.
+The intersection of any finite collection of open sets is also open.

 PROOF